WheteThunger/AutomatedWorkcarts/README.md

 - Run custom server commands
 - Destroy the train

-All of the above functions, with the exception of adding a conductor, only apply to trains that have a conductor, meaning that player-driven trains can pass through most triggers unaffected.
+All of the above functions, except adding a conductor, only apply to trains that have a conductor, meaning that player-driven trains can pass through most triggers unaffected.

 A trigger can also serve as a workcart spawn point, with an optional number of attached wagons and workcarts.